-Following recent warnings from the SEC and the Financial Industry Regulatory Authority (FINRA) regarding the dangers of leveraged and inverse exchange-traded funds (ETFs), the law firms of Vernon Healy and McCabe Rabin, P.A., announced that they are investigating investor losses in these complex and dangerous financial products.
+Following recent warnings from the SEC and the Financial Industry Regulatory Authority (FINRA) regarding the dangers of leveraged and inverse exchange-traded funds (ETFs), the law firms of Vernon Litigation Group and McCabe Rabin, P.A., announced that they are investigating investor losses in these complex and dangerous financial products.

 ETFs are investment vehicles that track an underlying benchmark or index, much like a traditional mutual fund.
 Unlike mutual funds, non-traditional ETFs typically trade throughout the day on securities exchanges like stocks.
 Over the last several years, ETFs have become more common, but also more complex.
 Rather than merely track underlying indices or benchmarks, some non-traditional ETFs have been devised to multiply or return the opposite of a given benchmark.